Abhishek08Mishra/Employee-Attrition-Prediction-App/README.md

 ## 🤝 How to Contribute

-1. Fork the repository
+1. Fork it
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch (`git checkout -b cool-feature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -am 'Added something cool'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin cool-feature`)
-5. Open a Pull Request
+5. Start a Pull Request

 ## 📧 Contact